-Before the offline verification method, businesses had only two ways to verify Aadhaar.
+Before the offline Aadhaar verification method, businesses had only two ways to verify Aadhaar.
 One is connecting with the UIDAI CIDR database or verifying a physical copy of the Aadhaar.
-For CIDR-based verification, a business needs to obtain licenses and infrastructure.
-On the other hand, physical verification requires in-person visits, delays, and tampered documents.
-The Aadhaar offline verification solves these issues with simple and secure alternatives.
-Here, in this guide, you will learn about this.
+For CIDR-based verification, a business needs to obtain licenses and build infrastructure.
+On the other hand, physical verification requires in-person visits.
+It is prone to delays and document fraud.
+The Aadhaar offline verification resolves these issues with simple and secure alternatives, such as QR verification, XML file, eAadhaar, and through the Aadhaar App.
+Here, in this guide, you will learn about how Aadhar offline verification works without CIDR Access.

 Why does offline verification not need CIDR (Central Identities Data Repository) Access?